 Eligible pay includes all of your pay listed below that is paid up through the last payroll period in which termination occurs:

 The Internal Revenue Service (IRS) limits the combination of your before-tax and Roth contributions to $19,500 in 2021.
+The 2022 IRS contribution limits will be provided once they are published by the IRS.
 This includes any before-tax and Roth contributions you made to another employer plan within the same year.
 You may change your contribution rate at any time.
 Visit your 401(k) Plan account for more information.

 If you are age 50 or over on January 1, 2021, or will be turning age 50 in 2021, you are eligible to make additional pre-tax and/or Roth contributions (unmatched) into your 401(k) Plan account up to a maximum of $6,500 in 2021.
+The 2022 IRS contribution limits will be provided once they are published by the IRS.
 These contributions are separate election options and are not subject to employer matching contributions.

 The company helps you save for your future by making the following contributions: